 The Tigers also have not lost a three-game series since the first weekend of the year, when Tennessee took two of three from them, so this is a good measuring stick series for both teams.

-Memphis has won 20 of 29 games, but only nine of those games have come against RPI top-100 competition and they played arguably the weakest team in the conference on opening weekend.
-They played well in non-conference play, but the question is if they can play that way against stronger competition and earn themselves a Regional berth.
+Memphis has won 20 of 29 games, but only nine of those games have come against RPI top-100 competition and it played arguably the weakest team in the conference on opening weekend.
+The Tigers played well in non-conference play, but the question is if they can play that way against stronger competition and earn themselves a Regional berth.

 As for UConn, its strength of schedule is 114th and outside of East Carolina, the Huskies have not played an elite opponent.
 They have played a bunch of RPI top-100 teams, but not the top-level teams in Ole Miss and Mississippi State that Memphis has played.